Key takeaways

 Antidepressants, including amitriptyline and citalopram

-Diabetes medications, including insulin and sulfonylureas
+Certain diabetes medications, including insulin and sulfonylureas

-Antipsychotic medications, including lithium and clozapine
+Antipsychotic medications, including clozapine and olanzapine

-Drugs that treat high blood pressure, including clonidine and atenolol
+Some drugs that treat high blood pressure, including clonidine and atenolol

 These medications can contribute to weight gain in different ways.
 Some increase your appetite, some cause your body to retain more fluid and fat, and some may slow down your metabolism.
-If you’re concerned another medication is affecting your weight loss goals on semaglutide, talk to your healthcare provider.

 11. You may need to give it more time

-This one’s frustrating to hear, but it’s possible that you just need to be a bit more patient—especially if you’ve recently started taking semaglutide.
+This one’s frustrating to hear, but it’s possible that you just need to be a bit more patient — especially if you’ve recently started taking semaglutide.
 It takes 4–5 weeks for semaglutide to reach a steady state in your body, but it may take longer for you to start seeing noticeable results.

-How to maximize weight loss on semaglutide
+6 ways to maximize weight loss on semaglutide

 1. Eat fewer calories

-2. Try more nutritious foods
+2. Prioritize more nutritious foods

 Semaglutide works for weight loss by slowing down stomach emptying and bowel function, so we stay full after eating.
-“This is the blessing and the curse; if we have the right things in our stomachs we will be satiated.”

 3. Ramp up your exercise routine

 If you’ve already taken steps to increase your physical activity, pat yourself on the back!
 Take a moment to think about whether it might be fun to add a bit more to your routine, such as an extra workout session each week or maybe just an extra 10 minutes to the ones you already have scheduled.
-If you’re just getting started with exercise, try walking for 2,000 steps per day (about 1 mile).

-Expert guidelines from the American Academy of Clinical Endocrinologists suggest that people with obesity should aim for at least 150 minutes of moderate-intensity aerobic exercise each week.
-Examples of “moderate” intensity exercise are activities like brisk walking, swimming, or cycling.
-Consult a healthcare or fitness professional for guidance and to determine the best plan for you.
+Expert guidelines suggest that people should aim for at least 150 minutes of moderate-intensity aerobic exercise each week.
+Examples of “moderate” intensity exercise include:

 4. Sleep more and stress less